 Nature is such a beauty that not only brings comfort but gorgeous sights to see.
 A large part of admiring nature is experiencing its various seasons.

-Simply put, various regions throughout Australia will have varying seasons.
-To better assess the seasons of Australia, it is important to see just how these are so different from other parts of the world and even within Australia.
+Various regions throughout Australia have varying seasons.
+To better assess the seasons of Australia, These are different from other parts of the world, even within Australia.

-However, not all parts of Australia have 4 seasons.
-In fact, the northern top ends of the states have only what is considered to be a wet and dry season.
-This is largely because it’s in a tropical climate overall.
+The traditional 4 seasons of Australia are Spring, Summer, Autumn, Winter, just not within the same months.
+Not all parts of Australia have 4 seasons.
+Northern top ends of the states have only what is considered to be a wet and dry season.
+This is mostly because it’s in a tropical climate overall.

 To fully examine how fascinating the seasons are throughout Australia, it is necessary to also take a look at the varying climates that are throughout the entire continent.

 Everyone assumes that all of Australia is just terribly hot all of the time.
 However, the climates throughout the continent prove that some lower temperatures can exist and some seasons even offer cooler temperatures!
 Australia is made up of the following climates:

 Based on where these particular climates are within the continent will dictate what kind of seasons transpire there.
 For example, out of the above climate areas, only the Temperate, Grassland, and Desert experience all 4 seasons.

 This is a large part of the continent with the Northern Territory sitting within the other climate sectors like Equatorial, Tropical, and Subtropical.